 I learned this lesson the hard way after switching phones and losing months of keyboard training.
 Now I make sure my keyboard settings are backed up securely.

 Where is all this keyboard technology headed?
-As someone who's worked in this space for years, I've got some insider perspective on the exciting developments coming down the pipeline.
+As someone who's worked in this space for years, I've got perspective on the exciting developments already emerging in 2026 and what's coming next.

 The future of AI keyboards is developing rapidly, with new advances seemingly every month.